 Objectives are what guide identification and development of management actions and day-to-day activities.
 Management actions are defined as specific actions, methods, or tools by which objectives are met and goals are achieved.
-Actions make up the "how do we get there" part of the planning process and are linkages between the plan and implementation.
 This section provides a general discussion of each objective and lists management actions that would meet each objective.
 Appendix E contains the table of management actions with further details on what, where, when, and who implements each action, and how to measure effectiveness of implementation of the action.